danilowoz/react-native-styl/README.md

   <img src="https://badgen.net/bundlephobia/min/react-native-styl" alt="bundlephobia" />
 </h1>

-<p><strong><i>react-native-styl</i> is a micro-library for React Native developers</strong> whose goal is to write stylesheet with a non-opinionated library, free of dependencies, and in the easiest way possible.</p>
+<p><strong><i>react-native-styl</i> is a micro-library for React Native developers</strong> whose goal is to write stylesheets with a non-opinionated library, free of dependencies, and in the easiest way possible.</p>

 ---

 ### Motivation

-- **Keep the stylesheet simple:** the recommended approach to writing stylesheet in React Native still needs too much boilerplate and it's a pain to maintain; _styl_ provides a simple API where you'll be able to write the same stylesheet you've used to write so far in fewer lines of code;
+- **Keep the stylesheet simple:** the recommended approach to writing stylesheets in React Native still needs too much boilerplate and it's a pain to maintain; _styl_ provides a simple API where you'll be able to write the same stylesheets you are used to – with fewer lines of code;
-- **Performance:** no trick or magic is happening into the library, it just set the stylesheet (which can come from inline-style, the function argument or even props) to style prop in the component; and it provides one of the most performative ways to write the stylesheet in React Native;
+- **Performance:** no magic or tricks here, _styl_ just maps the stylesheet (which can come from inline-style, the function argument or even props) to the style prop in the component: one of the most performative ways to write styles in React Native;
-- **Versatility:** _styl_ uses the context API, which allows having fully supporting of theme, and share values throughout the application; also components can be easily extended and override styles whenever needed;
+- **Versatility:** _styl_ uses the context API to bring full theme support, which can be used throughout the application; components can also be easily extended and styled overrided when needed;
 - **Ultralightweight:** less than 1kb.

 ### Usage

-To getting start using react-native-styl, first install the package in your project:
+To get started using `react-native-styl`, first install the package:

 `yarn add react-native-styl` or `npm i react-native-styl`

 <details open>
 <summary><strong>Styling native elements:</strong></summary>

-_Styl_ is a regular function that receives whatever component that supports style prop, and returns another callback function where it expects a plain object stylesheet.
-So then it'll return a React component with the same props of the original component:
+_Styl_ is a high-order function that receives any component that supports the `style` prop, and returns a function that expects a plain object stylesheet.
+It will return a styled React component with the same props of the original component:

 ```jsx
 import styl from "react-native-styl"